9seconds/mtg/README.md

 # Configuration

-Basically, to run this tool you need to configure as less as possible.
+To run this tool you need to configure as less as possible.
 Telegram clients support 3 different secret types:

 * Simple - basically, it is just a flow of frames ciphered by AES-CTR stream